Construction of varieties of low codimension with applications to moduli spaces of varieties of general type: Necessary and sufficient conditions for non--complete intersections

-where $\mathcal{E}'_{t}$ is the rank 2 bundle associated to $X_{t}$, and det$(\mathcal{N}_{X_{t}/\mathbb{P}^N_{t}})=\mathcal{O}_{\mathbb{P}^N_{t}}(l)\vert_{X_t}$ (see for example the theorem of Barth, \cite{L}).
-We also know from \cite{OSS}, Lemma 5.2.1 that $\mathcal{E}'_{t}$ is split if and only if $X_{t}$ is a complete intersection.
-To this end, we apply \cite{KPR}, Theorem 1.
-We obtain from Lemma ~\ref{k} that $H^i_*(\mathcal{I}_{X_{t}}(k))=0$ for $2\leq i\leq N-2$.
-Thus, $H^i_*(\mathcal{E}'_{t})=0$ for all $2\leq i\leq N-2$, since $H^i_*(\mathcal{O}_{\mathbb{P}^N_{t}})=0$ when $i$ is in the same range.\QEDB Proposition~\ref{prop.ci} below, which was inspired by conversations with Nori, shows that some of the ropes that appear in Theorem~\ref{birational} (2) (\textit{only} the ones satisfying (i) and (ii) below) correspond to points that lie in an irreducible component of the Hilbert scheme whose general points correspond to smooth complete intersections.
+Proposition~\ref{prop.ci} below, which was inspired by conversations with Nori, shows that some of the ropes that appear in Theorem~\ref{theorem.embedding} (\textit{only} the ones satisfying (i) and (ii) below) correspond to points that lie in an irreducible component of the Hilbert scheme whose general points correspond to smooth complete intersections.
 However, the general arguments below cannot determine if the general members of \textit{every} one--parameter smoothing of those ropes are complete intersections (see Question~\ref{question.ci}).

 \begin{proposition} Let $X, Y, \varphi, \pi, n$ and $\mathcal E$ be as in Set-up~\ref{setup1}.
 Assume that \begin{enumerate} \item[(i)] $\pi=\pi_l \circ \cdots \circ \pi_1$ is the composition of simple cyclic covers $\pi_1, \dots, \pi_l$ such that, for each $1 \leq l' \leq l$, $\pi_{l'}$ is branched along the pull back by $\pi_{l'} \circ \cdots \circ \pi_1$ of a divisor of $|\mathcal O_Y(n_{l'}\kappa_{l'})|$ ($n=n_1 \cdots n_l)$; \item[(ii)] the unordered multidegree of $Y$ is